Brandon Morrow: 2011

-Morrow, who was expected to be the Jays' No. 2 starter in the pitching rotation, began the season on the 15-day disabled list with right forearm inflammation.
-He made his regular-season debut on April 23 against the Tampa Bay Rays, pitching 5 1/3 innings, giving up 3 hits, 2 runs, 2 walks and 10 strikeouts.
+Morrow, who was expected to be the Jays' number 2 starter in the rotation, began the season on the 15-day disabled list with right forearm inflammation.
+He made his regular-season debut on April 23 against the Tampa Bay Rays, pitching 5 1/3 innings, giving up 3 hits, 2 runs, 2 walks, and 10 strikeouts.

-For the first time since being traded, Morrow returned to the home stadium of his former team, the Seattle Mariners, to start against them on August 17.
+For the first time since being traded, Morrow returned to Seattle to face the Mariners on August 17.
 Morrow recorded the win, pitching 6 innings and striking out 12 batters.

 Morrow became the first pitcher in major league history to pitch 100 innings in one season without the team recording a double play behind him.
 On September 23, after 173 1/3 innings dating back to August 28, 2010, Desmond Jennings of the Tampa Bay Rays grounded into Morrow's first double play in 30 starts.
-It would end up being Morrow's only double play induced in the season, but also the only double play Jennings would ground into all season.
+It was Morrow's only double play induced in 2011 and also the only double play Jennings would ground into all season.
 Morrow finished the season with an 11–11 record, 4.79 ERA, and 203 strikeouts.
-He led the league in strikeouts over 9 innings with 10.2.
+He led the league with 10.2 strikeouts per 9 innings.

 2012

-On May 3, in a game against the Los Angeles Angels of Anaheim, Morrow threw a three-hit complete game shutout.
-The following night, teammate Henderson Álvarez also threw a complete game shutout.
+On May 3, in a game against the Los Angeles Angels of Anaheim, Morrow threw a three-hit complete-game shutout.
+The following night, teammate Henderson Álvarez also threw a complete-game shutout.
 Morrow and Álvarez thus became the first Blue Jays starters to throw back-to-back shutouts since Jack Morris and Al Leiter did so on June 16 and 17, 1993.
 Morrow established a career high in complete games and shutouts (with 2 each) on May 19, throwing a three-hit shutout against the New York Mets.
 He improved that mark on June 6 against the Chicago White Sox, throwing a complete game two-hit shutout.
 His third shutout of the season gave him the league lead at the time.

 Morrow experienced "stabbing pain" during the first inning of his June 11 start while pitching to Bryce Harper, the second hitter in the Washington Nationals lineup.
 After delivering three pitches to Harper, Morrow left the game with a strain of the left oblique muscles.
-No timetable was given for Morrow's return to the rotation.
 Morrow returned from the 60-day disabled list on August 25.
 In 124 2/3 innings, he finished the season with a 10–7 record, 2.96 ERA, and 103 strikeouts.